Usable UX content is the baseline for solid engagement. It’s what makes people sign up, do everything you want them to, and continue to stick around.

 Standardized notification design provides a similar but distinguishable look and feel for different app pop-ups.
 This makes it easy for a user to realize “ah, this is a push notification,” and not be caught off guard.

 A good example of maintaining consistency and standards in UX content is style guidelines and voice & tone guidelines.

 Style guidelines outline rules around the styling of language, like grammar, mechanics, punctuation, and much more.
 You can see a good example of a style guide here from Inuit.

 Voice and tone guidelines outline the product personality and how the product sounds, so multiple UX writers can create UX content, but it all sounds like it’s from the same voice.
 Check out Intuit’s voice & tone guide here.
-We’ll also be diving deep into voice & tone starting in lesson UXW#43.

 To create UX content with consistency and standards: